How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: EXPERIMENTAL DEMONSTRATION OF THE ADVANTAGES OF SIMULATION-BASED TESTING

-In this algorithm $t_{1- \alpha /2 }^{M}$ is the $1-\frac{\alpha}{2}$ quantile of a $t$-distribution with $M$ degrees of freedom.
-We train networks with $40, 30, $ and $ 20$ neurons respectively and $ReLU$ activation functions for $40$ epochs.
-In order to arrive at a prediction interval we also need an estimate of the aleatoric uncertainty.
+In this algorithm, $t_{1- \alpha /2 }^{M}$ is the $1-\frac{\alpha}{2}$ quantile of a $t$-distribution with $M$ degrees of freedom.
+We note that the variance in line 5 technically gives the variance of an individual ensemble member and not of the average.
+As we will see in Section 5, this results in confidence intervals that are often too large.

+We train networks with $40, \;30, $ and $ 20$ neurons respectively and $ReLU$ activation functions for $80$ epochs.
+In order to arrive at a prediction interval we also need an estimate of the data noise variance.
 Assuming homoscedastic noise, we take

 Note that we use a small additional validation set to determine $\hat{\sigma}$.
-With both $\hat{\sigma}$ and $\hat{\sigma}_{\omega}(\bm{x})$ we construct the prediction interval
+With both $\hat{\sigma}$ and $\hat{\sigma}_{\omega}(\bm{x})$, we construct the prediction interval

 A different approach to obtain uncertainty estimates is Monte Carlo dropout \citep{gal2016dropout}.
 The easy implementation makes this method very popular.
-We first train a network with dropout enabled and then keep dropout enabled while making predictions.
+The idea is to train a network with dropout enabled and then keep dropout enabled while making predictions.
 The article shows that, under certain conditions, this is equivalent to sampling from an approximate posterior.
-The standard deviation of these forward passes is used as an estimate of the epistemic uncertainty.
-The inverse of the hyperparameter $\tau$ gives the estimate of the variance of the aleatoric uncertainty.
+The standard deviation of these forward passes is used as an estimate of the model uncertainty.
+The inverse of the hyperparameter $\tau$ gives the estimate of the variance of the noise.
+A follow-up paper \citep{gal2017concrete} further refines the method.
+This so called \textit{concrete} dropout does not rely on a hyperparameter to estimate the data noise variance but outputs a heteroscedastic estimate directly.
+Additionally, the dropout probability is tuned as a part of the training process.
 Algorithm \ref{dropout} describes the procedure in more detail.

-The two hyperparameters $\tau$ and $p$ (the dropout rate) are very important for the uncertainty estimate.
-The uncertainty estimates can be made small by picking $\tau$ large, resulting in a low aleatoric uncertainty estimate, and $p$ small, resulting in little variance in the forward passes and thus a small epistemic uncertainty estimate.
-We use a manual grid search over $\tau$ and $p$ that optimises the PICP at a $68\%$ confidence level.
-We use 80$\%$ of the training data and evaluate the PICP on the remaining $20\%$.
-During the experiments we use the entire training set.
-It is important to note that with a one-dimensional output we can get close to almost any PICP score on the training data by tuning these two hyperparameters.